HeavyWater-Solutions/AWS-network-component-security-test/README.md

 ### Scripts

 ##### Scripts/launchSkill.py
-Is used to launch the SKillCFT template.
+This script is used to launch the SKillCFT template.The script reads the CFT from an S3 path so copy CFT/SkillCFT.json to an S3 path (bucketname/foldername)
 See below how to execute the script using aws-cli

  >python Scripts/launchSkill.py template_url cft_name